 Part two of a three-part blog on building secure solutions using Online’s Secure Solution Delivery Life Cycle (SSDLC).

-As attacks move up the stack from the operating system to applications themselves, a shift in the solution delivery life cycle philosophy is emerging, recognizing that security activities need to move earlier in the life cycle, to truly build security in effectively.
+As attacks move up the stack from the operating system to applications themselves, a shift in the solution delivery life cycle philosophy is emerging, recognizing that security activities need to move earlier in the life cycle, to truly build security effectively.

 As organizations are pressured by the rapid promotion cycles of DevOps, the focus is often on secure coding, static code analysis tools, and earlier security testing.
-But this is too late to be effective; in order to build inherently secure applications our security activities need to span the entire life cycle.
+But this is too late to be effective; in order to build inherently secure applications, our security activities need to span the entire life cycle.

-In Part One of this blog we looked at the reasons why we need to build secure applications from the start.
-Next we will look at the fundamental design principles you need to apply to build solutions that are secure by design.
+In Part One of this blog, we looked at the reasons why we need to build secure applications from the start.
+Next, we will look at the fundamental design principles you need to apply to build solutions that are secure by design.

 What is Design?

 Design is any activity where you transform “what the system must do” into “how it does it.”
-This includes making decisions about components, their scope and behavior, and the relationships between them.
+This includes making decisions about components, their scope and behaviour, and the relationships between them.
 If you are partitioning functionality at any level, allocating features or data to logical or physical components (sites, servers, systems, subsystems, processes, executables, compilation units, procedures, classes, methods, etc.) then you are doing design.